Skip to Main Content

 Where Minnan Cooking Shows Its Bones

 Xiamen's Siming District holds a particular kind of eating culture that is easy to miss if you arrive expecting lacquered dining rooms and curated menus.
 Along streets like Jinbang Road, the kitchens that matter most have been operating long enough to become neighbourhood infrastructure.
 A Zhong Shi Fang belongs to that category.
-What started as a street stall more than two decades ago has accumulated the kind of local authority that no amount of interior design can replicate, and in 2024 and 2025 the Michelin Guide confirmed what Xiamen residents had long known, awarding consecutive Bib Gourmand recognition at the ¥¥ price point.
+The restaurant serves Minnan seafood at a ¥¥ price point, with Michelin Bib Gourmand recognition in 2024 and 2025.

 The Bib Gourmand designation is instructive here.
-Michelin awards it specifically to restaurants offering good cooking at prices it considers moderate relative to the local market.
+Michelin awards it to restaurants offering good cooking at moderate prices.
 In a city where refined Fujian tasting menus exist alongside canteen-style operations, the Bib places A Zhong Shi Fang in a middle tier defined by kitchen quality rather than format ambition.
 It is the tier that serious food travellers in Chinese cities have learned to treat as the most reliable signal of genuine regional cooking.

 The Format and What It Tells You